fbockelee/circle-bwbasic/README.md

 * The banner of bwbasic is ok, so stdout work
 * Input in command-line, so stdin work
 * some basic BASIC test work (example : 100 PRINT "HELLO")
-* access to files on SD works (LOAD "TEST.BAT" and then RUN)
+* access to files on SD works (LOAD "TEST.BAS" and then RUN)

 ### Known issues
 * some function may not be called : sleep(),chdir(),mkdir(),rmdir() - Missing in stdlib-circle ?
-* Typing OPTION TERMINAL ANSI and then CLS hangs the system (work undex linux)
+* Typing OPTION TERMINAL ANSI and then CLS hangs the system (work under linux)
 * I have a french keyboard, i change mapping in circle, need change in stdlib ?
 * When compiling, message for TRUE/FALSE redefined : conflict between STDLIB define and bywater define  (in progress)
 * Some minor warning in compilation